Bunka Knife in Walnut with High Sharpness and Precision

-This 175 mm bunk knife features a blade made from quality steel with a hardness of 55-57 HrC, ensuring excellent sharpness and durability.
-The elegant walnut wood handle provides a comfortable grip and a natural aesthetic that combines functionality with beautiful design.
-The knife is ideal for precision cutting of vegetables, meat, and fish.
+This 175 mm bunka knife features a blade in quality steel with a hardness of 55–57 HrC, ensuring excellent cutting performance and durability.
+The elegant walnut handle provides a comfortable grip and a natural aesthetic that combines functionality with a refined design.
+The knife is ideal for precision cutting of vegetables, meat and fish alike.

 Sharpness and durability in perfect balance

-The bunk knife’s hardness of 55-57 HrC is carefully balanced to give you the best of both worlds.
-The steel is hard enough to maintain a sharp edge through multiple cutting sessions, yet not so hard that it becomes difficult to maintain.
+The bunka knife's hardness of 55–57 HrC has been carefully balanced to give you the best of both worlds.
+The steel is hard enough to retain a sharp edge through many cutting sessions, whilst not being so hard as to make maintenance difficult.
 This means you can spend more time cooking and less time sharpening your knife.
-When the time comes to refresh the edge, it can be done quickly and easily with a standard honing steel.
+When the time does come to refresh the edge, it can be done quickly and easily with a standard honing steel.

 Precision and comfort in the kitchen

-With its 175 mm blade, the bunk knife is perfect for both fine cuts and larger tasks.
-The Japanese-inspired knife shape provides a good balance between weight and maneuverability, making it suitable for prolonged use without hand fatigue.
-The walnut wood handle fits naturally in your hand and offers a secure grip, even with wet hands.
-Each knife features slight unique variations in the wood grain, making your knife personal and one-of-a-kind.
+With its 175 mm blade, the bunka knife is perfect for both fine cuts and larger tasks.
+The Japanese-inspired knife shape offers a good balance between weight and manoeuvrability, making it well suited to extended use without hand fatigue.
+The walnut handle sits naturally in the hand and provides a secure grip, even with wet hands.
+Each knife has small unique variations in the wood grain, making your knife a personal and one-of-a-kind tool.

 Technical specifications

-The knife blade is 175 mm long and has a hardness of 55-57 HrC, offering a great balance between sharpness and ease of maintenance.
-The handle is made from natural walnut wood, which not only looks beautiful but also provides a comfortable grip.
+The blade is 175 mm long with a hardness of 55–57 HrC, providing a good balance between cutting performance and ease of maintenance.
+The handle is made from natural walnut, which not only looks beautiful but also provides an excellent grip.
 The knife's design combines Japanese precision with Western functionality, making it a versatile tool in any kitchen.

 - A sharp 175 mm blade with a hardness of 55–57 HrC

-- Perfect balance between sharpness and ease of maintenance
+- The perfect balance between sharpness and ease of maintenance

 You are always welcome to contact our customer service at web@hwl.dk for further information.

-Always wipe the knife after use, and never wash it in the dishwasher.
-Use a honing steel regularly and only sharpen on a water stone when necessary.
+Always wipe the knife dry after use and never rinse it in the dishwasher.
+Use a honing steel regularly and sharpen on a whetstone only when necessary.

-What is the difference between a bunk knife and a santoku knife?
+What is the difference between a bunka knife and a santoku knife?

-Bunk knives typically have a slightly more squared tip and a slightly thicker blade than santoku knives, but both are versatile Japanese knives suitable for vegetables, meat, and fish.
+Bunka knives typically have a slightly more angular tip and a somewhat sturdier blade than santoku knives, but both are versatile Japanese-style knives suited to vegetables, meat and fish.